alejandrohdez00/Neuroevolution---Pacman/README.md

-# Neuroevolution---Pacman
+# PacMan-Python
-Neuroevolution study using Pacman enviroment
+Here is the code for Pacman game written in python 3.8 version using Pygame